SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 :math:`V_0` are given.
 The problem is to know is it possible to reach certain volume :math:`V` and concentration :math:`c` within a specified time.

+.. raw:: html
+   <h2>References</h2>

 ..
-[1] H. Kwakernaak, R. Sivan.
+[Kwakernaak] H. Kwakernaak, R. Sivan.
 Linear Optimal Control Systems.
 John Wiley & Sons , 1972.